keerthikandula02/REST-API-Testing-Postman/README.md

 **What if a test fails?** Inspect request, headers, body, status and response; reproduce the issue; compare expected vs actual; document a clear defect.

-## ⚠️ Portfolio Disclaimer

-JSONPlaceholder is a public fake API for testing and prototyping.
-This repository is a learning/portfolio project and does not claim production testing experience for a real company.

-<p align="center"><b>QA Automation / API Testing Portfolio Project</b></p>